FreddieHoy/THE-test-BE/Readme.md

 # Freds Notes - test round 2

-I've decided to have another go doing what I want to really learn about which is setting up the BE using the json object and serving it as a api.. if I get to that!
+I've decided to have another go doing what I want to really learn about which is setting up the BE importing json file into a postgres DB and serving it as a api.
+(In the end I just added 1 end point to add more JSON to the submissions table)

+So aim:

 > Setup storage mechanism to store the data and allow for adding new data (rather than using static JSON files)

-### Importing the Json into a postgres DB.
+## Importing the Json into a postgres DB.

 ##### - Step 1 run any SQL script from vs code in the docker postgres data base.. (hOw dO i dO tHaT ?)